winnie54/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that sets the mode of the file hello the same as olleh's
+Script that adds execute permissions to all subdirectories of the current directory of the owner,the group owner and all other users